 An unforgettable loop, a grand journey to remember, this comprehensive tour celebrates the unique regions of the United Kingdom, from Edinburgh in Scotland to London, England.

 About the Tour

 Explore the best of the United Kingdom on this unforgettable journey.
 Beginning in London, train to York and uncover its mesmerizing history.
-Your journey continues north into Scotland, where cities such as Edinburgh, Inverness, Fort Williams and Mallaig await your exploration.
-Moving south and back into England, Liverpool, Bath and Bristol are all on the itinerary before returning to London.
+Your journey continues north into Scotland, where cities such as Edinburgh, Fort Williams, and Mallaig await your exploration.
+Moving south and back into England, Liverpool, Bath, and Bristol are all on the itinerary before returning to London.
 This journey is about so much more than amazing cities, though.
 Along the way, world-famous sites and unforgettable experiences complement this trip.
-Visit the York Minster, one of Europe’s largest gothic cathedrals;medieval Old Town in Edinburgh, a UNESCO World Heritage Site; catch a glimpse of Loch Ness; ride aboard the Jacobite Steam Train and West Highland Line; stand amongst ancient stones at Stonehenge and experience the 11th-century wonder that is the Tower of London.
+Visit the York Minster, one of Europe’s largest gothic cathedrals; medieval Old Town in Edinburgh, a UNESCO World Heritage Site; catch a glimpse of Loch Ness; ride aboard the Jacobite Steam Train and West Highland Line; stand amongst ancient stones at Stonehenge and experience the 11th-century wonder that is the Tower of London.
 With an inviting mixture of free time and guided group activities, this tour is what treasured memories are made of.